VMBS Code of Professional Conduct

 9. Withholding of information needed to perform job duties or required for professional or educational advancement vs. supporting an open, collaborative environment where each member’s success is seen as a success of the team.

 The university has specific and detailed policies on relevant matters, including sexual and racial harassment and other forms of discrimination.
-The CVMBS ascribes to these policies.
+The VMBS ascribes to these policies.
 These discrimination policies, links to them, and names of the officials who monitor and implement them are indicated in the following list.

 University Rules and Standard Administrative Procedures